kate-orlova/sitecore-xm-cloud/README.md

 ### Gated Content
 `..\src\nextjs\src\components\GatedContentWrapper.tsx` implements a secure gate for the protected content leveraging Okta as an SSO provider. `..\src\nextjs\src\components\GatedContent.tsx` demonstrates an example of a protected content using the `GatedContentWrapper`.

+# Authentication with Okta
+The GatedContentWrapper ensures that only authenticated users via Okta can access some protected content / components.
+Its implementation is based on the NextAuth.js open-source authentication solution:
+1. `..\src\nextjs\.env.local` specifies the Environment Variables for Okta integration

+   TBC

 # License
 The Sitecore XM Cloud project is released under the MIT license what means that you can modify and use its code how you want even for commercial use.